sleexyz/dir-loader/README.md

 var content = require("val!./content.config.js")
 ```

-Webpack loads 'content.config.js' with [val-loader](https://github.com/webpack/val-loader). `val-loader` executes `./content.config.js`, which returns a string containing JS code.
-Within this output code are the webpack-optimized `require` calls to your content. `val-loader` then requires the output code.
+Webpack loads 'content.config.js' with [val-loader](https://github.com/webpack/val-loader). `val-loader` executes `./content.config.js`, which exports a string that webpack treats as javascript code.
+Within this exports string are the webpack-optimized `require` calls to your content.